ethanblomquist/osticket/README.md

 <h3>Step 4: Configure Agents(Employees)</h3>
 <p>
-The lastr section is the the "Agents" tab in the same "Agents" section as before.
+The last section is the the "Agents" tab in the same "Agents" section as before.
 Then Add New Agent -> We can create two agents.
 One named Jane Doe and the other John Doe.
 Email address can be set to something like jane.doe@helper.com.
 Username: jane.doe -> Password: Password1.
-Keep in mind hese names are just placeholders.
+Keep in mind these names are just placeholders.
 We can place them in the System Administrators Department, -> Role: Supreme Admin -> Permissions: All -> Team: Level II Support .
-Let's also extended access to the "Support" department.
+Let's also extend access to the "Support" department.
 Repeat these steps for an agent named "John Doe".
 Make sure to make a record of their login info.
 </p>
 <p>
 <img src=https://i.imgur.com/vHPJ9Pn.png/>